 In addition to the main ruleset, PF can also evaluate sub rulesets.
 Since sub rulesets can be manipulated on the fly by using pfctl(8), they provide a convenient way of dynamically altering an active ruleset.
-Whereas a table is used to hold a dynamic list of addresses, a sub ruleset is used to hold a dynamic set of filter, nat, rdr, and binat rules.
+Whereas a table is used to hold a dynamic list of addresses, a sub ruleset is used to hold a dynamic set of rules.
+A sub ruleset is attached to the main ruleset by using an anchor.